ALMA VFarm: an Indoor Vertical Farm for growing Food, Competences and Innovation

 In collaboration with FoodE partners:

-Flytech (IT) and University of Bologna (IT), Polar Permaculture Solutions AS (NO), Institut für Landes- und Stadtentwicklungsforschung gGmbH (DE), Fachhochschule Sudwestfalen (DE), Wageningen University & Research (NL), Nolde Erwin & Partner (DE), Tasen Microgreen AS (NO) and Universitat Autònoma de Barcelona (ES)
+Flytech (IT) and University of Bologna (IT), Institut für Landes- und Stadtentwicklungsforschung gGmbH (DE), Fachhochschule Sudwestfalen (DE), Wageningen University & Research (NL), Nolde Erwin & Partner (DE), Tasen Microgreen AS (NO) and Universitat Autònoma de Barcelona (ES)